jairocket/javascript-course/complete-javascript-course-master/NOTES.md

 - Consume promises with async/await for best readability
 - Whenever possible, run promises in parallel (promise.all)
 - Handle errors and promise rejections

+**IMPERATIVE PARADIGM**

+- Programmer explains to the computer every single step it has to follow to achieve a result
+- Ex.
+Step by step cake recipe

+<pre><code>
+const arr = [2, 4, 6, 8];
+const doubled = [];
+for (let i = 0; i < arr.length; i++){
+    doubled[i] = arr[i] * 2
+}
+</code></pre>

+**DECLARATIVE**

+- Programmer _describes_ the way the computer should achieve the result
+- Step by step get abstracted
+- Ex.
+Cake description

+<pre><code>
+const arr = [2, 4, 6, 8];
+const doubled = arr.map(n => n * 2)
+</code></pre>

+**Functional Programming**

+- Declarative programming paradigm

+- Based on the idea of writing software by combining many pure functions, avoiding side effects and mutating data

+- Side Effect: Modification (mutation) of any data outside of the function (mutating external variables, logging to console, writing to DOM, etc.)

+- Pure Function: Function without side effects.
+Does not depend on external variables.
+Given the same inputs, always returns the same outputs.

+- Immutability: State (data) is never modified!
+Instead, state is copied and the copy is mutated and returned.

+Ex.
+React, Redux

+Functional Programming Techniques

+- Try to avoid data mutations
+- Use built-in methods that don't produce side effects
+- Do data transformations with methods such as .map(), .filter() and .reduce()
+- Try to avoid side effects in functions: of course it is not always possible

+Declarative Syntax

+- Use array and object destructuring
+- Use spread operatpr
+- Use ternary (conditional) operator
+- Use template literals